 Costs of Revenue.
 Our costs of revenue were \$230.9 million or 86.5% of revenue for the three months ended September 30, 2007, compared to \$213.3 million or 84.6% of revenue for the same period in 2006.
 The \$17.6 million increase in costs of revenue is primarily associated with the increase in revenue discussed above.
 The decrease in operating margin is mainly attributed to an increase in variable subscriber activation costs, to 2.9% of revenue, in connection with higher DIRECTV® subscriber activations and an increase in materials costs from 13.5% of revenue in the quarter ended September 30, 2006 to 14.2% of revenue in the same period in 2007, due to changes in sales mix.
 These increases in costs of revenue as a percent of sales were offset by a decrease in payroll and contract labor costs as a percent of revenue from 52.9% in the three months ended September 30, 2006 to 51.7% in the same period in 2007.
-This decrease in total payroll and contract labor costs as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue, of 2.8%, related to businesses other than our install to the home business.
-Our install to the home business had an increase, as a percent of revenue, of 1.6%.
+This decrease in total payroll and contract labor costs as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue, of 1.6%.
 This increase of approximately \$7.0 million was in large part due to the recruiting and training of approximately 1,700 technicians during the three months ended September 30, 2007.

 Depreciation.
 Depreciation was \$4.3 million for the three months ended September 30, 2007, compared to \$3.7 million for the same period in 2006, representing an increase of \$0.6 million.
 The increase in depreciation expense in the three months ended September 30, 2007 was due primarily to our increase in capital expenditures resulting from our entering into additional capital leases for our fleet requirements.
-As a percentage of revenue, depreciation expense was relatively consistent over both periods, representing 1.6% of revenue in the three months ended September 30, 2007 and 1.5% of revenue in the three months ended September 30, 2006.
+As a percentage of revenue, depreciation expense was relatively consistent over both periods, representing 1.6% of revenue in the three months ended September 30, 2007 and 1.5% of revenue in the three months ended September 30, 2007.